 The frequency of monitoring will be reassessed after mining of specific areas is complete as it may be viable, depending on results, to reduce the sampling frequency.

-7.2.3.1 RCN
+7.2.3.1 RCM

-Groundwater monitoring sites have been identified ranging from piezometers, production / regional bores and VWP installations to provide adequate monitoring coverage to produce a viable Groundwater Monitoring and Response Plan.
+Groundwater monitoring sites have been identified ranging from piezometers, production bores and VWP installations to enable the development of a suitable Groundwater Monitoring and Response Plan. .